Batch Payments & CSV Imports

 Example scenarios with inlined destination account

 The tables below illustrate which optional fields must be populated for certain schemes in different scenarios when inlined destination account information is used.
+These tables focus only on fields that are marked as optional in the credit transfer fields table; all other required fields remain mandatory.

 Cross-border payment to GB